nasir6/zero_shot_detection/README.md

-## This is implementstion of Synthesising the unseen for zero shot object detection.
+## Synthesizing the Unseen for Zero-shot Object Detection

 Zero Shot Detection (ZSD) is a recently introduced paradigm which enables simultaneous localization and classification of previously unseen objects.
 It is arguably the most extreme case of learning with minimal supervision. we propose a symantically driven conditional feature generation module to synthesize visual features for unseen objects.